Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

    :target: ../../_images/Kits/kit_blinkenlights_build_step1_1200.jpg

-Stick this pixel into the perforated board and place the next pixels as depicted above.
+Place the next pixels as depicted above.

 If you finished to attach the first 50 pixels take the next pixels and plug them together with their connectors.
 Then put the next 50 pixels into the